charithananayakkara7/cypress-ui-api-framework/README.md

 # cypress-ui-framework

+PreCondition

+Requires Node.js v12+ to run.

 Installation guideline

-Requires Node.js v12.8+ to run.

 Install the dependencies and devDependencies and start the server.